spacetelescope/jwst/docs/jwst/stpipe/user_logging.rst

 Logging
 =======

-Log messages are emmitted from each Step at different levels of importance.
+Log messages are emitted from each Step at different levels of importance.
 The levels used are the standard ones for Python (from least important to most important: